 2. Shangela Laquifa Wadley

 She was robbed in All-Stars 3.
 Unboxed and Unbothered.
 I don’t watch Game of Thrones but she’s the somebody Dragon Lady of Drag.
 Endorsed by Jenifer Lewis, and WHAT?
 SICK-NING.
 Hallelujah.
 Amen.
 For proof, just watch her iconoclastic call out of Mimi Imfurst during Untucked.

 1. Latrice Royale

 The John The Baptist of drag; a prophetess among women.
 Latrice Royale is the ultimate showgirl, drag mother, and the undeniable heart of RuPaul’s Drag Race.
 Loved by new and old queens, fans and judges alike, Latrice was the first big girl who should have won, and TAUGHT the children the sacred truths of drag.
 Her personal story of incarceration, liberation, and most recently, the restoration of her voting rights, all fuel the urgent narrative of hope and resilience that is Latrice.
-A fierce competitor and gorgeous, she honestly is the most deserving on All Stars 4, I hope the crown fits her perfectly.
+A fierce competitor and gorgeous, she might be the most recognizable Black queen from RuPaul’s Drag Race.
+I hope the crown fits her perfectly.